 This post contains affiliate links.

-Underground Crafter (UC): How did you first learn to knit and crochet?
+Underground Crafter (UC): How did you first learn to crochet?

 UC: What inspired you to start designing?

-UC: What’s your favorite knitting book in your collection?
+UC: What are your favorite crochet books in your collection?

 Leah: My favorite books in my collection are my books that are just full of stitches.
 My current favorites are Crochet Stitch Dictionary, The Big Book of Crochet Stitches, and Crochet Stitches VISUAL Encyclopedia.
 (UC comment: Check out my review of Crochet Stitch Dictionary on the CGOA blog here, and of the VISUAL Encyclopedia here.)

 UC: Do you have any crafty blogs or websites you visit regularly for inspiration or community?